 Government Issued ID

-You can apply for a loan using a state-issued driver’s license, state ID, or a passport.
+You can apply for a loan using a state-issued driver’s license, state ID, or passport.
 The ID will need to have a photo and list your legal name.

 Social Security Number